-Engobe (noun) is very much like slip.
-The differentiating factor is that engobes are formulated using fritted material, which reduces shrinkage.
+Engobe is very much like a slip, but the differentiating factor is that engobes are formulated using fritted material, which reduces shrinkage.
 Due to this change in components, engobes are used on pottery that has already been bisqued.
-The use of engobes can actually be traced back to 3000 BC, where digs have uncovered colored pottery.
+The use of engobes can actually be traced back to 3000 BC by digs that have uncovered colored pottery.

 Engobes and slips stick together well because they both made up of a clay body.
 You should, however, still make sure your work is dried to roughly leather hard before coating it with your slip or engobe and putting it in the kiln.